How To Start A New Career? – An Interview With Career Coach & Author Dorota Klop-Sowinska

 The report shows that highly educated people above 25 years old were keen to start a new career.
 Individuals with mid-level education were not that much behind their peers with a higher education.
 Only people with lower education were less keen to make a career change.

 But what other aspects, than image and personal brand, you should consider when starting a new career?
 I had the pleasure to interview Dorota Klop-Sowinska of DoSo!
 Coaching.
-She is just about to publish her new book about this timely topic.
+Dorota has also published a book called Career Jump about this timely topic.
 Read further to learn all about it!

 Company name: DoSo!
 Coaching